daviddcho/twitter-bot/README.md

 # twitter-bot
-a twitter bot that replies and likes to tweets that @ the bot and have the hashtag #ayo123
+a twitter bot that replies and likes tweets that @ the bot and have the hashtag #ayo123

 ## working in progress
 - take over the world